 The Ill Fit: Can Be Adjusted, Perhaps

-The somewhat more interesting cases are those of the second scenario, the midnight arbitration clause which is flawed but which we may bring into shape.
+The somewhat more interesting cases are those of the second scenario.
+That’s the midnight arbitration clause which is flawed but which we may bring into shape.
 Maybe.
 Take a look at this one.

 Any and all such disputes shall be finally resolved by arbitration before the Singapore International Arbitration Centre in accordance with the Rules of Arbitration of the International Chamber of Commerce then in effect and the proceedings shall take place in Singapore and the official language shall be English.